Below you will find a step by step guide on how to install a rabbit-proof fence.

 - Hammer wooden fence posts at least 30 centimeters deep into the ground, one at each corner of the area.

-- For effective rabbit-proofing, hammer posts in every 2—2.5 meters between these stakes, with even spacing between.
+- For effective rabbit-proofing, hammer posts in every 2—2.5 meter, keeping an even spacing between them.

 - Secure the portion of the fence with staples (or cable ties) to the corner posts, ensuring the flap is pointing outward, in the direction of the rabbits.